 The Battle of Codrii Cosminului (Battle of Cosmin Forest) took place in 1497.
 Oct 26, 1497.

-Who won the Battle of Codrii Cosminului (Battle of Cosmin Forest)?
+What was the outcome of the Battle of Codrii Cosminului (Battle of Cosmin Forest)?

 The Moldova were victorious against the Kingdom of Poland.